Once upon a time, there was a marketing person with great ideas for a new software application.

 Documents do no solve user’s problems, working software does.

-The focus are the outcomes; the focus is the vision.
+The focus is the outcomes; the focus is the vision.
 The team liberates itself of endless discussion regarding functional features.
-The attention is directed on user needs and in that problem space possible solutions (hypothesises) to address those user needs are presented and challenged.
+The attention is directed on user needs, and in that problem space, possible solutions (hypothesises) to address those user needs are presented and challenged.

-Feature development is prioritized.
-There’s no all-inclusive upfront analysis, there’s no big design application design up-front.
+Feature development is prioritised.
+There’s no all-inclusive upfront analysis, and there’s no big design application design up-front.
 There’s no detailed product functionality roadmap.
-The design emerges or rather there’s a sufficient design up front.
+The design emerges, or instead, there’s a good design upfront.

 We eat the elephant in small chunks, but we prioritize the chunks.

-Modern software development environments and software craftsmanship practices allow this kind of rapid application design, construction, testing and delivery in an iterative and incremental way.
+Modern software development environments and software craftsmanship practices allow this kind of rapid application design, construction, testing and delivery iteratively and incrementally.